 NGOs delivering aid are expected to screen individuals in line with conditional clauses in certain grant agreements signed with their official donors.
 Screening, however, is not simply a risk mitigating measure in the context of anti-money laundering (AML) and counter-terrorism financing (CTF), but it can also be considered a data processing operation as long as organisations subscribe to tech solutions providing access to consolidated databases (sanctions lists, etc).
 As such, it should be clearly communicated to concerned individuals – if not to the general public – by providing enough information “in a concise, transparent, intelligible and easily accessible form, using clear and plain language” as prescribed by GDPR Article 12(1) in line with the general transparency principle Article 5(1).
 Publicly available privacy notices, however, rarely mention it.

-The event is arranged by Beata Paragi, an Associate Professor at Corvinus University of Budapest, as part of her MA-thesis project hosted by NRCCL/SERI at the University of Oslo.
+The event was arranged by Beata Paragi, an Associate Professor at Corvinus University of Budapest, as part of her MA-thesis project hosted by NRCCL/SERI at the University of Oslo.
 It is funded by the Norwegian Centre for Humanitarian Studies and hosted by two Peace Research Institute Oslo (PRIO) research groups (Humanitarianism and Security).